 He graduated with a BSc in business and economics from the Stockholm School of Economics in 1975.

 From 2002 to 2011 Måns worked for Swedish Export Credit Corporation (SEK) as executive director and head of corporate and structured finance.
 He was also a member of SEK’s Executive Committee.
 In 1999 to 2002 he worked for both Unibank (as head of the Sweden operation) and Nordea (as Head of Private Banking, Sweden).
 From 1991 to 1999 he worked at Swedbank where his roles included being head of the corporate division.
 In 1984 he joined Götabanken in London and was transferred to the bank’s Stockholm operation in 1989 where he was head of the international finance division until 1991.
 From 1977 to 1984 he worked for Hambros Bank in London, where he was regional director for Iceland and Denmark for two years.
 He previously worked as a lecturer and researcher at the Stockholm School of Economics.

 Thóra was born in 1974.
 She was first elected as an Alternate Director at a shareholders’ meeting on 24 March 2011.
 She was elected as a Director at a shareholders’ meeting on 21 March 2013.
 She is not a shareholder of Arion Bank and is an independent Director.
-Thóra is a member of the Board Audit Committee and the Board Remuneration Committee.
+Thóra is a member of the Board Audit Committee and Chairman of the Board Remuneration Committee.

 Thóra completed a MA degree in law at the University of Iceland in 2000 and qualified as an attorney to the district court in 2002.